dmlc/gluon-nlp/scripts/sequence_sampling/sequence_sampling.rst

 Sequence Sampler
 ~~~~~~~~~~~~~~~~

-Use the following command to decode to sample from multinomial distribution, produced from softmax
-with temperature 1.0.
+Use the following command to decode to sample from the multinomial distribution, produced from softmax with temperature 1.0.

 .. code-block:: console